bufbuild/modules/README.md

 | prometheus/client-model | https://github.com/prometheus/client_model |  |
 | protocolbuffers/wellknowntypes | https://github.com/protocolbuffers/protobuf |  |

+### How we handle dependencies

+Dependencies are an essential part of these community modules as they help developers reuse well known Protobuf types, reduce errors and speed up the development process.
+We do not control the source of these modules, and managing and pinning dependencies to their exact commit can be difficult, especially when multiple module sources and build systems are involved.

+To minimize issues with pinned dependencies on these modules, we sync them in the following order.
+First, we sync standalone modules.
+After they succeed, we then sync the modules that depend on them, which use the latest pushed dependency commit.
+As long as the dependencies don’t have any breaking change in the source code, this should be sufficient and stable for upstream modules.

 ## Community

 For help and discussion regarding Protobuf managed modules, join us on